AK6DN/obj2bin/README.md

         Binary format is the default if no other option is specified.
 If more than one option is specified the last one takes effect.

+    --image
+        Generate raw data file that is a full 64Kx8 memory image.

+    --raw
+        Generate raw data format file that comprises only bytes ADRmin..ADRmax.

     --rt11
         Read input object files in RT-11 format.